JesusFVv/dst_airlines_de/bin/customer_flight_info/README.md

 5. Save data in JSON format
 6. Zip files

+:warning: As of now, this pipeline is triggered manually.
+Therefore, the datetimes given as input in the Python script have to be updated in order to retrieve data for each day (line 241).

 ## Load raw data
 The second stage consists in loading data that have been extracted from [stage 1](#extract-data) in a "raw" table.
 These data are slightly trimmed to only store useful information.